Shed Roof Replacement Costs

 Building Regulations & Planning Permission for Shed Roof Replacement and Repairs

-Let’s now take a look at the rules that would apply for repairing or replacing a shed roof.
-Firstly, we’ll look at the building regulations.
+Let’s take a look at the rules that apply for repairing or replacing a shed roof.

 Building Regulations for Shed Roof Repair or Replacement

-Note: The following building regulations apply to England and Wales, and thus rules may differ elsewhere in the UK.
-You can find more related information on the Planning Portal.
+Note: These building regulations apply to England and Wales, and rules may differ elsewhere in the UK.
+You can find more information on the Planning Portal.

 Planning Permission for Shed Roof Repair or Replacement

-- The shed may have a max eaves height of 2.5 metres and a max overall height of 4 metres with a dual-pitched roof or 3 metres in the case of any other type of shed roof.
+- The shed must have a maximum overall height of 4 metres with a dual-pitched roof, or 3 metres for any other type of shed roof (e.g. flat)

-- The shed height is limited (one way or another) to 2.5 metres if it is within two metres of a boundary of the curtilage of your house.
+- The shed height is limited to 2.5 metres if it's within 2 metres of a boundary

 If in any doubt, the local council will be able to clarify any concerns or queries you may have.
-If building regulations approval is needed, you’ll likely pay around £100, whereas applying for planning permission, if required, would cost you about £200.
+Standard planning applications cost around £258.

 Types of Shed Roof